transkatgirl/nightcore.sh/README.md

 ### Optional
 - MKVToolNix (for embedding thumbnail into video)
 - pngcrush (for further compressing thumbnail)
-- FLAC (for further compressing audio)
+- FLAC (for further compressing audio and embedding thumbnail into audio)
 - NPM, NodeJS (for parsing and processing subtitles)

 ## Usage